sous-chefs/prometheus/README.md

 ### service
 The `service` recipe configures Prometheus to run under a process supervisor.
 Default supervisors are chosen based on distribution.
-Currently supported supervisors are init, runit, systemd, upstart and bluepill.
+Currently supported supervisors are init, runit, systemd, and upstart.

 Resource/Provider
 -----------------